elatov/elatov.github.io/_posts/2014-01-05-zfs-iscsi-benchmarks-tests.md

        Other UIDs: vml.0200000000600144f0876a9c47000052b744210009434f4d535441

 I went ahead and put VMFS on it and then I did a quick **dd** test from the ESXi test.
-I know it&#8217;s not a valid test, but I wanted to see even an estimate:
+I know it's not a valid test, but I wanted to see even an estimate:

     ~ # time dd if=/dev/zero of=/vmfs/volumes/test/dd.tst bs=1M count=2K
     2048+0 records in